 In this chapter we'll look at this pattern at a very high level.

 What is DDD

 The basic idea behind DDD is to keep a separate layer that purely implements your business logic.
 This is agnostic to any API specifics.
 In practice, this looks like creating a collection of modules and functions in the

-services/core directory that implements all the capabilities of your system.
+packages/core directory that implements all the capabilities of your system.

 The basic idea behind Domain Driven Design is to have a separate layer that holds your business logic.

 core/src/article.ts module which contains actions you can take that are related to the business concept of Articles.
 It exposes high level functions that handle the work of talking to the database, storing and retrieving them, and allows for more complex functionality in the future — like publishing notifications to an event bus.